azukiapp/azk/docs/content/en/faq/README.md

 In addition, it makes sense to use your own Dockerfile if:

-- You know the exact, and unique, requirements of the development environment required for your application.
+- You know the exact, and unique, requirements of the development environment required for your application;
-- You want to add specific dependencies of your project to existing images.
+- You want to add specific dependencies of your project to existing images;
 - You need to optimize the size of an image compared to what is currently available.

 ##### Why is it that when I change folders I can no longer see the systems raised with the `azk status` command?